OISTE/repository/OWGTMCPS.md

 The private key in Certification Authorities is deactivated by shutting-down the associated server or by terminating the PKI software or by extracting or shutting-down the HSM that contains the key.
 This task can be done by a System Administrator and, when planned, has to be notified and authorized to/from the CA Responsible.

-Deactivating RA or other end-user private keys based in hardware is performed by the extraction of the secure device (smartcard or other accepted crypto-tokens) from the workstation it is used.
+Deactivating RA or other end-user private keys based in hardware is performed by the extraction of the secure device (smart-card or other accepted crypto-tokens) from the workstation it is used.

 Deactivating of other end-user subscriber private keys, while not based in hardware, is accomplished by shutting down the device where the private key is stored.
 The subscriber must take all reasonable measures to avoid unauthorized use of the device.